evolvingstuff/vdw2/content/posts/leishmaniasis-from-sand-flea-might-be-fought-by-vitamin-d-several-studies.md

 * Vitamin D increases killing of intracellular Leishmania amazonensis in vitro independently of macrophage oxidative mechanisms - Sept 2020 https://doi.org/10.1017/S0031182020001791

-* VitaminDwiki - &lt;a href=&quot;/posts/hypothesis-leishmania-parasitic-infection-can-be-reduced-by-vitamin-d&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Hypothesis: Leishmania parasitic infection can be reduced by Vitamin D – May 2015&quot;&gt;Hypothesis: Leishmania parasitic infection can be reduced by Vitamin D – May 2015&lt;/a&gt;
+* VitaminDWiki - &lt;a href=&quot;/posts/hypothesis-leishmania-parasitic-infection-can-be-reduced-by-vitamin-d&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Hypothesis: Leishmania parasitic infection can be reduced by Vitamin D – May 2015&quot;&gt;Hypothesis: Leishmania parasitic infection can be reduced by Vitamin D – May 2015&lt;/a&gt;

 ---